Join the movement to eradicate the BILLIONS of straws trashed annually.

 - Support businesses who care about the health of our planet listed in the Straw Warriors section

 - Spread the word!

 - Implement a “Straw Upon Request” policy and only provide straws to customers who ask for them.
-Upon request, provide a re-usable straw that can be washed or a compostable straw that actually breaks down to natural materials in the environment.
+Upon request, provide a re-usable straw that can be washed or a certified compostable straw that can be recycled in your food scraps and organics bin.

 - Join the Straw Wars Campaign by filling out the form below – be listed as a Straw Warrior on the AWARE website and showcase your commitment to the cause by displaying a Straw Wars sticker in your window or on your menu.